General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - Data secrecy and confidentiality

-- netzwerk.design is obliged to treat the personal data obtained within the scope of the contractual relationship confidentially for an unlimited period of time and beyond the end of these GTC. netzwerk.design undertakes to familiarise employees with the relevant data protection provisions and confidentiality rules and to oblige them to maintain confidentiality before they commence their work at netzwerk.design.
+- netzwerk.design is obliged to treat the personal data obtained within the framework of the contractual relationship confidentially for an unlimited period of time and beyond the end of these GTC. netzwerk.design undertakes to familiarise employees with the relevant data protection regulations and confidentiality rules and to oblige them to maintain confidentiality before they start working for netzwerk.design.

 - Liability

-- 12.1. netzwerk.design shall not be liable to the client in the internal relationship if the data processing/measure giving rise to liability was carried out as a result of an instruction from the client.
-The same applies to measures that have been agreed with the client (e.g. technical and organisational measures pursuant to Art.
+- 12.1. netzwerk.design is not liable to the client in the internal relationship if the data processing/measure triggering liability was carried out as a result of an instruction from the client.
+The same applies to measures that have been agreed with the client (e.g. technical and organisational measures in accordance with Art.
 32 GDPR).
 Agreement is also deemed to have been reached if a provision has been included in these GTC at the request of the client.

 - 12.2 The client must ensure that the original collection of the data processed in the order is lawful.
-In particular, the customer shall obtain any necessary consents completely and correctly.
-If claims are asserted against netzwerk.design in the external relationship due to a breach of this obligation, the Client shall be liable to netzwerk.design in the internal relationship and shall indemnify netzwerk.design against any damages incurred.
+In particular, he must obtain any necessary consent completely and correctly.
+If a claim is made against netzwerk.design in the external relationship due to a breach of this obligation, the client shall be liable to netzwerk.design in the internal relationship and shall indemnify netzwerk.design against any damages incurred.

 - Final provisions